 The RV toilet in your Airstream is a design that has been used for many years.
-There are two pedals.
-The large pedal opens and closes the slide mechanism, and the smaller pedal opens and closes a water valve.
+There is either one or two pedals depending on your model.
+On two pedal models the large pedal opens and closes the slide mechanism, while the smaller pedal opens and closes a water valve.
+On single pedal models the pedal opens the slide mechanism and flushes water at the same time.

 In normal use, when you are hooked up to city water, both pedals are depressed together.
-This dumps the sewage and fresh water and flushes down the side of the bowl.
+This dumps the sewage and flushes fresh water down the side of the bowl.
 Water will continue to run into the bowl for a short time after the pedals are released.